ziembla/nlp-alexa-skill/README.md

 * Can anyone be upset with being billed for 100ms if function call used only 0.3ms (from CloudWatch monitoring)?
 >REPORT RequestId: 2a2f1507-ed3b-11e5-852c-ddeda4103a31 **Duration: 0.30 ms Billed Duration: 100 ms** Memory Size: 128 MB Max Memory Used: 9 MB Fe
+* Invalid corpus with the same sentences assigned to several intents isn't detected by ML machinery... so the results may be strange...